Halloween in the Southern California Theme ParksThe theme parks in the entertainment capitol go all out for Halloween.

 - Napa: You'll have to join the Wine Club at Castello di Amorosa to get in, but their annual Halloween Pagan Ball is so much fun that it's well worth it.
 Held in a recreated Italian castle with an atmosphere closer to Venice's Carnevale than anything we've seen this side of the ocean, a dungeon full of horrors, good wine and food, we think it's more fun than all those Southern California theme park events put together.

-- Haunted Lighthouse Tours: The Point Sur Lighthouse between Big Sur and Carmel offers a special Halloween Ghost Tour and so does the Point San Luis Lighthouse near Pismo Beach.
+- Big Sur: The Point Sur Lighthouse between Big Sur and Carmel offers a special Halloween Ghost Tour.

 - St. Helena: The St. Helena Historical Society sponsors an annual "Spirits of St. Helena" Cemetery Tour, more fun than creepy, with characters dressed in period costume.